-The 2020 Pediatric Ophthalmology Subspecialty Day meeting will promote a better understanding of specific pediatric ophthalmology and strabismus conditions, in the context of the whole patient, to facilitate better treatment outcomes.
+The 2021 Pediatric Ophthalmology Subspecialty Day will promote a better understanding of specific pediatric ophthalmology and strabismus conditions, in the context of the whole patient, to facilitate better treatment outcomes.
 The program will provide participants with an understanding of recent developments in the field and an appreciation of current challenges and controversies.

 The intended target audience for this program includes pediatric ophthalmologists, strabismus specialists, comprehensive ophthalmologists, and orthoptists who are involved in maintaining high-quality health care for children and adults with strabismus.

 The goals of this program are to: